 – The benefits of real-time, face-to-face intellectual exchange

-Yes, all attendees must register.
+Yes, all attendees must register (in other words, pay both their PAMLA membership and conference fees).
 However, if you’re not presenting, presiding, or chairing, you may register as an Auditor for a significantly reduced rate (typically under $100).
 The Auditor option does not include PAMLA membership and is not available to presenters or chairs.

 6) How do I propose a paper?